Gabriel (Roy Davis Jr. song)

-"Gabriel" is a song by Roy Davis Jr. and Peven Everett.

-It was first released in the U.S. in 1996 on Large Records, titled "Gabrielle".
+"Gabriel" is a song by American electronic musician Roy Davis Jr. and Peven Everett, first released in the US in 1996 on Large Records, titled "Gabrielle".
 It originally states on the record that the track was produced by Davis Jr., with Everett providing vocals and performing trumpet on the song.
 In 1997, UK label XL Recordings licensed and released "Gabriel" with Peven Everett credited as a 'featured artist'.
 On this release, both Davis Jr. and Everett are credited as having written and produced the song, with Everett also credited as having provided lead and backing vocals, as well as having performed trumpet and keyboards.
 The XL release featured more mixes of the track by UK duos Basement Jaxx and R.I.P.
 Productions as well as a mix by M-Beat on the CD single.
 The song received notable attention in Europe and became popular in the UK, with the single peaking at number 22 on the UK Singles Chart and remaining on the chart for five weeks.
 It also reached No. 5 on the UK Dance Singles Chart.

 Impact and legacy

-In November 2016, UK duo Gorgon City compiled a list of their top UK garage songs for Billboard, with "Gabriel" at #26.

-The Guardian listed the song at number 3 in their list of "The best UK garage tracks - ranked!" in 2019.

-In December 2017 for Dummy Mag, UK duo Original Dodger, formerly known as Artful Dodger, included "Gabriel" in their list of the "10 best UK garage tracks" and in March 2019, the Heartless Crew included "Gabriel" in their list of the "10 Best UK Garage Tunes".

-Mixmag included "Gabriel" in their list of "40 of the best UK garage tracks released from 1995 to 2005", and in their list of "16 of the Best Uplifting Vocal Garage Tracks".
+In November 2016, UK duo Gorgon City compiled a list of their top UK garage songs for Billboard magazine, with "Gabriel" at number 26.
+The Guardian listed the song at number three in their list of "The Best UK Garage Tracks - Ranked!" in 2019.
+In December 2017 for Dummy Mag, UK duo Original Dodger, formerly known as Artful Dodger, included "Gabriel" in their list of the "10 Best UK Garage Tracks" and in March 2019, the Heartless Crew included "Gabriel" in their list of the "10 Best UK Garage Tunes".
+Mixmag included "Gabriel" in their list of "40 of the Best UK Garage Tracks Released from 1995 to 2005", and in their list of "16 of the Best Uplifting Vocal Garage Tracks".
 Capital Xtra included the song in their list of "The Best Old-School Garage Anthems of All Time".

-Gemtracks included the song in their list of the "top UK garage songs between 1995–2005".
+Gemtracks included the song in their list of the "Top UK Garage Songs Between 1995–2005".
+In July 2022, Rolling Stone ranked it number 122 in their list of "200 Greatest Dance Songs of All Time".